Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Introduction and main theorems

+where $\gamma_x:=\gamma(x,\cdot)$ for $x\in M$.
+Then there exists a semimartingale $Z$ on $\mathbb{R}^d$ such that if $U$ is the solution of \eqref{modifiedSDE} with an initial value $U_0$, then $(U_-h(U_-,\Delta Z),U)$ is a horizontal lift of $X$ and $X$ satisfies \eqref{intconne}. \end{itemize} \end{thm} The precise construction of $\delta_0$, $\delta$ and $h$ appearing in \tref{main2} will be given in the proof.
+In the case where $M$ is a sphere, we can write them explicitly.
+See \eref{spmar}.
+In particular, by taking $Z$ in such a way that $Z$ is a local martingale satisfying \eqref{jumpbdd} in \tref{main2}, we can construct martingales on compact Riemannian manifolds with respect to an arbitrary connection rule which induces Levi-Civita connection from local martingales on Euclidean spaces.
+As for the precise definition of discontinuous martingales on manifolds, see \dref{defmartingale}.\\

 We give an outline of the paper.
-First we review connection rules introduced in \cite{Pic1} and define the stochastic integral of 1-form and the quadratic variation of 2-tensor along $\Delta$-semimartingales on manifolds in \sref{stochasticintegral}.
-Next we review stochastic differential geometry with jumps in \sref{sectionCohen}.
-Then we review orthonormal frame bundles and Riemannian metrics on them in \sref{bundlemetric}.
-Finally, we prove our main results in \sref{sectionmain}.
+First we recall connection rules introduced in \cite{Pic1} and define the stochastic integral of 1-forms and the quadratic variation of 2-tensors along $\Delta$-semimartingales on manifolds in \sref{stochasticintegral}.
+We also recall stochastic differential geometry with jumps developed in \cites{Co1, Co2}.
+We give proofs of our main results in \sref{sectionmain}.
+We summarize some facts and simple calculation regarding orthonormal frame bundles and Riemannian metrics on them in \sref{bundlemetric}.